 Refund Inquiry

-The IRS notifies the Electronic Return Originator (ERO) when the return is accepted, usually within 15 minutes or less but typically not more than 48 hours.
+The IRS notifies the Electronic Return Originator (ERO) when the return is accepted, usually within 15 minutes or less but sometimes longer during the filing season.
 If the return was not accepted, the IRS notifies the ERO of the reasons for rejection.

 If it has been more than three weeks since the IRS accepted the return and your taxpayer has not received their refund, go to Where's My Refund? on the IRS website to query the refund status.
 Taxpayers can also call the IRS Refund Hotline at 1.800.829.1954 for automated information about the status of their refund.

 Taxpayer refunds may be reduced for several reasons other than a recalculation of the return.